-A GMRS License costs $70, is good for ten years, and it covers you and your immediate family (spouse, kids, grandkids, siblings, step-children, step-parents, grandparents, aunts, uncles, nieces, nephews, and in-laws).
+A GMRS License costs just $35, is good for ten years, and it covers you and your immediate family (spouse, kids, grandkids, siblings, step-children, step-parents, parents, grandparents, aunts, uncles, nieces, nephews, and in-laws).
 The family members do not need to live in the same household to be covered by your GMRS License.

 Steps to Filing an Application for a new GMRS Station license in the Universal Licensing System (ULS):